Why CabbyShack is One of the Best Restaurants in Plymouth, Mass.

 selection, festive atmosphere,

-and outdoor and indoor seating water views.
+and outdoor and indoor seating water views of Plymouth Harbor.

 In one corner of the nautical-theme restaurant with a fun, tropical